Stefano Bontade

-Early career
+Early life and Mafia career

-Bontade was born Stefano Bontate on 23 April 1939, in Palermo, Sicily, into a family of Mafiosi.
+Bontade was born Stefano Bontate on 23 April 1939 in Palermo, Sicily, into a family of Mafiosi.
 His father and grandfather were both powerful Mafia bosses in the area Villagrazia, Santa Maria di Gesù and Guadagna, which were rural districts before they were absorbed into the city of Palermo in the 1960s.
 Stefano's father, Francesco Paolo Bontade, was one of the most powerful mafiosi on the island and a pallbearer at the funeral of Mafia boss Calogero Vizzini – one of the most influential Mafia bosses of Sicily after World War II until his death in 1954.

 Stefano Bontade and his brother Giovanni Bontade, who would become a lawyer, studied at a Jesuit college.
 In 1964, at the age of 25, Stefano Bontade became the boss of the Santa Maria di Gesù Mafia Family when his father, Don Paolino Bontade, stepped down because of ill-health (he suffered from diabetes).
 The Mafia went through difficult times at that moment.
 A bloody internal struggle (known as the First Mafia War) culminated in the Ciaculli Massacre in June 1963 that killed seven police and military officers sent to defuse a bomb in an abandoned Alfa Romeo Giulietta after an anonymous phone call.

 The Ciaculli Massacre changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-mafia efforts by the state in post-war Italy.
 Within a period of ten weeks 1,200 mafiosi were arrested, many of whom would be kept out of circulation for five or six years.
 The Sicilian Mafia Commission was dissolved and those mafiosi who had escaped arrest went into exile abroad or had to hide out in Italy.
-In 1968, 114 went to trial, though only ten minor figures would be convicted of anything.
+In 1968, 114 went on trial, though only ten minor figures would be convicted of anything.
 Bontade nonetheless managed to remain a highly important figure within Cosa Nostra, and he was also one of those responsible for ordering the death of Michele Cavataio by sending two of his soldiers, Gaetano Grado and Emanuele D'Agostino, to kill him in the Viale Lazio massacre.

-After the killing of Pietro Scaglione – Chief Prosecutor of Palermo – on May 5, 1971, the police rounded up the known Mafia bosses.
-Bontade was arrested in 1972 and he was sentenced to three years in the second Trial of the 114 in July 1974, but the sentence was annulled in appeal.
+After the killing of Pietro Scaglione – Chief Prosecutor of Palermo – on 6 May 1971, the police rounded up the known Mafia bosses.
+Bontade was arrested in 1972 and he was sentenced to three years in the second Trial of the 114 in July 1974, but the sentence was annulled on appeal.
 Nevertheless, Bontade was sent in banishment to Qualiano (in the province of Naples).
 The policy of banishing mafiosi to other areas in Italy backfired, because they were able to establish contacts outside the island as well.
-Bontade, for instance, linked up with Giuseppe Sciorio of the Maisto-clan of the Camorra, who would be initiated in Cosa Nostra.
+Bontade, for instance, linked up with Giuseppe Sciorio of the Maisto clan of the Camorra, who would be initiated in Cosa Nostra.